Lumen-git/BackDooms/README.md

 # BackDooms
 I found this WAD on a floppy disk jammed under the floorboards.
-Can you escape tha Back Dooms?
+Can you escape the Back Dooms?

 The Back Dooms is a Doom WAD based on the Back Rooms, a mono-yellow nightmare of infinite rooms with seemingly no use.
 Stuck in the Back Rooms, Doom Guy must find the 4 exit signs to reveal the main exit and escape!
 Good luck!